AnazThaj/100devs-tic_tac_toe/README.md

 # 100devs Tic-Tac-Toe Game

+_v1.0: two player_

 This is a simple implementation of the classic Tic-Tac-Toe game using HTML, CSS, and JavaScript.
-This version can be found in one of the branches of the GitHub repository.
+This version of Tic-Tac-Toe game is a one-on-one with another player

 ## Program Flow